patelpurvip/EarthquakeMapping-Leaflet/README.md

 ## Dataset Information
 The USGS provides earthquake data in a number of different formats, updated every 5 minutes, and made available via the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
-Each dataset link available provides a JSON representation of that data, where the JSON url can be used to pull in the data to javascript for visualization.
+Each dataset link available provides a JSON representation of that data, where the URL for JSON data can be used to pull in the data to JavaScript for visualization.

 ## Visualization